DigitME2/oee_server/README.md

 When run with `DEMO_MODE=True` in the `config.py` file, the app will fake inputs.
 On startup it will backfill missed data.
 The celery worker will fake inputs as long as the app is running.

+## Schedule

+In order for OEE to be calculated, each machine needs a schedule of planned uptime and planned downtime.
+A machine is assigned a schedule, and each day the "scheduled activities" are created and stored for that day.
+If for some reason the scheduler misses a day, they can be done by POSTing to /run_schedule. e.g. `curl -X POST http://localhost:5000/run_schedule?date=18-08-19`